BestTimesToVisit.com Logo

 Jadrolinija Ferries

-These are the backbone of island hopping in Croatia, connecting the mainland to numerous islands across the Adriatic.
+These are the backbone of island hopping in Croatia, connecting the mainland to numerous islands in the Adriatic.
 They range from large car ferries to smaller passenger-only vessels, essential for reaching popular spots like Hvar, Brač, and Korčula.

 Cost:Varies greatly by route and season, expect €10-€30 for a one-way passenger ticket to popular islands.
 Car transport is extra.